 The portfolio of Aegon Spaarkas, which sold a specific kind of unitlinked products, has been closed for a few years already.
-Hence, no new products were introduced by Aegon Spaarkas.
-This portfolio is steadily decreasing in size.
-To keep a grip on the costs of the declining portfolio, Aegon Nederland started business process outsourcing (BPO) for the Spaarkas portfolio and the Life Individual portfolio of Aegon Levensverzekering as of June 1, 2020.
-This BPO will be carried out in cooperation with partner IBM and makes Aegon Nederland's costs more variable.

-Aegon Spaarkas continues to manage and optimise this portfolio as efficiently as possible from the perspective of its customers and the perspective of Aegon Nederland.
+Hence, no new products are introduced by Aegon Spaarkas.
+Similar to the Life - Individual portfolio this portfolio is steadily decreasing in size, which is why the Spaarkas portfolio is also part of the BPO described before.
+Furthermore, Aegon Spaarkas continues to manage and optimise this portfolio as efficiently as possible from the perspective of its customers and the perspective of Aegon Nederland.
 Refer also to the Koersplan and unit-linked products sections in this report.